TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 # Introduction

-Recently, I had a meeting with a team to share ideas about how they (engineering and product owners alike) could raise awareness of the importance of their tech-debt, but also how to take ownership of it.
+Recently, I met with a team to share ideas about how they (engineering and product owners alike) could raise awareness of the importance of their tech-debt, but also how to take ownership of it.
-For some reasons, this team had heavy rotation, and the engineers did not find a way to remove or tackle their pain points during their sprints.
+For some reason, this team had heavy churn, and the engineers could not find a way to remove or tackle their pain points during their sprints.

-Working with some team members, we had already identified some items in various repositories and services, but we had not been able to onboard everyone in the importance of them.
-For example, there were some _code smells_, some services had tons _legacy code_ (with few tests or no documentation) and other stuff that usually is considered technical debt.
+With other team members, we had already identified some items in various repositories and services, but we had not been able to onboard everyone on the importance of them.
+For example, there were some _code smells_, some services had tons of _legacy code_ (with few tests or no documentation) and other stuff that usually is considered technical debt.

-The most senior or historic engineers on the team did not notice lack of documentation or tests as technical debt (after all they were the technical experts and owners of the repositories), but the product owners were seeing some slowness onboarding new engineers on the team.
+The most senior or historic engineers on the team did not consider lack of documentation or tests as technical debt (after all they were the technical experts and owners of the repositories), but the product owners were seeing some slowness onboarding new engineers on the team.
 On the other hand, the product owners had not noticed some technical deficiencies (or if they were they thought there was almost no impact) as technical debt, but the engineers were not happy with some old tools, libraries and patterns used.

-Although when reading above examples it might be clear a relationship exists between the pairs, it needed an external feedback to make the whole team aware of it.
+Although when reading the above examples it might be clear a relationship exists between the pairs, it needed external feedback to make the whole team aware of it.
-It was not a problem of communication between engineers and product owners, it was just that they were not able to align themselves nor see the impacts of each other worries or the relation with parts of their code.
+It was not a problem of communication between engineers and product owners, it was just that they were not able to align themselves nor see the impacts of each other's worries or the relation with parts of their code.

 So we gathered together again, this time hands-on to try to find the best approach to the problems they were facing:

-- How to identify if something was really tech-debt or just false positives
+- How to identify if something was really tech-debt or just a false positive
 - How to measure the impact of each tech-debt item
 - How to reach consensus within the team (including product owner) that a given piece of software needed some love
 :heart_eyes: :hearts: <sup>:hearts: <sup>:hearts:</sup></sup>